TechnologyClassroom/HOSTS/README.md

 WARNING: I use this in addition to a content filter.
 This is not complete and does not claim to be.

-There are four main types of files here.
+There are five main types of files here.
   * F files allow games.
   * MTWR files block games.
   * win files use the End of Line formatting for Windows systems.
   * unix files use the End of Line formatting for Linux, Mac, routers, and Unix systems.
+  * LS files redirect to a local web server instead of giving an error.

 I am looking for help with the following:
   * adding domains to this list